NicholasPerell/Artemis/README.md

 [^1]: [People Make Games's video on _Hades_](https://www.youtube.com/watch?v=bwdYL0KFA_U)
 [^2]: [Chris Remo's 2019 GDC talk on _Firewatch_](https://www.youtube.com/watch?v=RVFyRV43Ei8)
 [^3]: [Elan Ruskin's 2012 GDC talk on Valve's games](https://www.youtube.com/watch?v=tAbBID3N64A)
-[^whyasset]: In [Chris Remo's 2019 GDC talk on _Firewatch_](https://www.youtube.com/watch?v=RVFyRV43Ei8), Remo discussed how their Delilah Brain was also just as much a "best practices" of checking the repository for if a string/flag was made with a slightly different name.
-Having these generate as assets that can be located in one folder makes it easier to check for that (as opposed to combing through numerous .CSV's row by row).
+[^whyenum]: In [Chris Remo's 2019 GDC talk on _Firewatch_](https://www.youtube.com/watch?v=RVFyRV43Ei8), Remo discussed how their Delilah Brain was also just as much a "best practices" of checking the repository for if a flag was made with a slightly different name.
+Having these generate as assets and enum values that can be located in one spot makes it easier to check for that (as opposed to combing through numerous .CSV's row by row).